 Zombies also offer us an outlet to examine dramatic epidemics without directly confronting our vulnerability to contagious diseases.
 In modern-day zombie lore, the cause of the dreaded brain-eating disease is usually an infection.
 A bacterium, virus, fungus, or even a deformed protein can be transmitted from person to person to cause “zombification.”
 These premises may remind us of many real-life infectious epidemics of recent decades, from SARS to “bird flu” to the recent (and ongoing) Ebola epidemic.

-Zombies offer us an outlet to examine epidemics.
 But suspending disbelief on the whole bringing-back-the-dead thing, just how realistic are these zombie outbreaks?
 As a professor specializing in infectious diseases, I felt duty-bound to rate them using a scoring system of 0 (never going to happen) to 10 (completely plausible scenario).
 Warning: possible spoilers ahead.

 The Walking Dead